Things to Do at Castillo De Los Tres Reyes Del Morro

 Things to Do Nearby

-20-meter tall marble statue of Christ overlooking the bay, offering another spectacular viewpoint of the city
+20-meter tall statue overlooking the bay, offering another perspective of the harbor and city

-Havana's famous 8-kilometer waterfront promenade, offering views back to El Morro and popular for evening strolls
+Havana's famous seawall and waterfront promenade, perfect for evening strolls and people-watching